Skip to main content

 Environmental Health; Food Safety and Water Quality; Human Infectious Diseases; Global Health

-Dr. Leena Malayil is an Assistant Research Professor at the Maryland Institute for Applied Environmental Health, where she passionately pursues her interests in environmental health, food safety, water quality, and human infectious diseases
+Dr. Leena Malayil is an Assistant Research Professor at the Global, Environmental, and Occupational Health, where she passionately pursues her interests in environmental health, food safety, water quality, and human infectious diseases

 Dr. Malayil acts as the Co-Director of the Maryland Safe Drinking WATER Study alongside Dr. Rianna Murray, Dr. Malayil leads efforts to characterize the drinking water quality of both public drinking water systems and private wells in Maryland's underserved communities using a combination of citizen science, field-based research, and laboratory analyses.